upenndigitalscholarship/jekyll-bokeh-gr/_pages/adultfiction.md

 vis_include: vis/goodreads_genre_nokids_anonymous_tsne.html
 ---

-This is a visualization of ~1750 of the most active users on the Goodreads social reading site.
+This is an interactive Bokeh visualization of ~1750 of the most active users on the Goodreads social reading site.
 They were randomly selected in 2017 from all users who had then published at least 150 reviews on the site.
 Each reader is represented as a point, color-coded to show the primary genre of their reading, excluding